What Information Does the Yield Curve Yield? (UPDATED)

 What this Means:

-The 106 months that the United States has been in a growth phase ties this current expansion for the second longest on record.
+The current expansion of the U.S. economy is among the longest on record.
 There have been 33 recessions since 1854, and, given the length of this expansion, one may think that we are now due for another downturn.
-The fiscal stimulus arising from the tax cut passed at the end of last year may keep the economy growing for some time, but the Federal Reserve has shown a willingness to raise interest rates, and to continue to do so, to prevent overheating.
+The fiscal stimulus arising from the tax cut passed at the end of last year may keep the economy growing for some time, but this effect is expected to eventually wear off.
+While the Federal Reserve has shown a willingness to raise interest rates to prevent overheating, Federal Reserve Chairman Jerome Powell has recently indicated that interest rates are “just below” broad estimates of a neutral level — a setting designed to neither speed nor slow economic growth.
 Still, predicting recessions is a notoriously difficult endeavor, as pointed out by Nobel Laureate Robert Shiller.
 Nevertheless, there are some warning signs, among them the flattening of the yield curve and the decrease in the spread between 10-year and 2-year Treasuries – and these warnings would become stronger were these movements to continue in the same direction.